 Reporting entities are permitted to admit net negative (disallowed) IMR with the following restrictions:

 a.
 Reporting entities that qualify pursuant to paragraph 9.b., are permitted to admit net negative (disallowed) IMR up to 10% of the reporting entity’s adjusted general account capital and surplus as required to be shown on the statutory balance sheet of the reporting entity for its most recently filed statement with the domiciliary state commissioner.
 The capital and surplus shall be adjusted to exclude any net positive goodwill, EDP equipment and operating system software, net deferred tax assets and admitted net negative (disallowed) IMR.
+The adjusted capital and surplus calculation intends to reflect the most recently filed financial statements for all admitted components (e.g., a subtraction of admitted positive goodwill, EDP equipment/software, net DTAs and net negative (disallowed) IMR as reported in the third quarter financial statements to determine the limit for year-end.)
+However, to safeguard from situations in which the company has experienced a decline in capital & surplus and/or had significant increases in net admitted (disallowed) IMR in the current period, the admittance of net negative (disallowed) IMR shall also not exceed 10% of the current period unadjusted capital and surplus.

 b.
 Reporting entities applying this interpretation are required to have a risk-based capital (RBC) greater than 300% authorized control level (ACL) after an adjustment to total adjusted capital (TAC) that reflects a reduction to remove any net positive goodwill, EDP equipment and operating system software, net deferred tax assets and admitted net negative (disallowed) IMR.
 Compliance with this adjusted RBC calculation shall be affirmed for all quarterly and annual financial statements for which net negative (disallowed) IMR is reported as an admitted asset in the general account or recognized as an asset in the separate accounts.
 Reporting entities shall provide documentation to illustrate compliance with this requirement upon state regulator request.
 Reporting entities with an adjusted RBC calculation of 300% ACL or lower are not permitted to admit net negative (disallowed) IMR in the general account or recognize IMR assets in the separate accounts.